Speedy, Evergreen’s Geoduck Mascot

 - Permanence—Evergreen is like a rock.
 It won’t go anywhere.
 Geoducks are rooted to the same spot forever.

 Factual or humorous, rustic or technical, sometimes even with a little bit of glam, our mascot has gone through many phases of life.
-If you have photos of any of Speedy’s phases, share them with us by contacting Marketing and Communications.
+If you have photos of any of Speedy’s phases, share them with us.
+We may use them on our site.